 Latin

-Likely transferred from the Georgetown University Jesuit residence in 2000 or 2002.
+Likely transferred from the Georgetown University Jesuit residence after his death in 1972.

 Part of the Georgetown University Manuscripts Repository